greghorne/TFD/README.md

 * I do not have information on how/when the json file is updated on the server.
 I have seen the JSON file update a couple of times in a few minutes to the other extreme when it didn't update for over and hour.
 Please keep this in mind when viewing incidents on the map.

-* I have added code for using IndexedDB that is currently keeping all incidents and is updated when a new json files is retrieved.
+* I have added code for using IndexedDB that is currently keeping all incidents and is updated when a new JSON file is retrieved.
 Currrently the DB is not being used for any purpose.
 Maybe an additional feature later when I think of something.
 JsStore might be a good library to use for interacting with IndexedDB.

 This webapp is for demonstration purposes.